kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * THREADS:  threads number to be submitted to the HPC.
 If not specified, defaults to 1.

+* TASKS:  tasks number to be submitted to the HPC.
+If not specified, defaults to 1.

+* HYPERTHREADING: Enables Hyperthreading, this will double the max amount of threads. defaults to false. ( Not avaliable on slurm platforms )
 * QUEUE: queue to add the job to.
 If not specificied, uses PLATFORM default.

 * RETRIALS: Number of retrials if job fails